sburn/docker-apache-atlas/README.md

 1. You need Atlas container up and running as shown above.

-2. Install gremlin-server and gremlin-console by running included automation script:
+2. Install gremlin-server and gremlin-console into the container by running included automation script:
 ```bash
 docker exec -ti atlas /opt/gremlin/install-gremlin.sh
 ```